-12 Tips to Get You Through Cold & Flu Season
+12 Tips to Help You Beat Cold & Flu Season

 By Sarah Parker Ward

 Cool weather is here, and so are the sniffles and coughs of cold and flu season.
-While there’s a very good chance your family will encounter some type of bug, we’ve rounded up a list of simple steps you can take to help keep your family at its best, as well as some much-needed info to get them back on their feet when the germs do win.
+While there’s a very good chance your family will encounter some type of bug, we’ve rounded up a list of simple tips for cold and flu season help you keep your family at its best, as well as some much-needed info to get them back on their feet when the germs do win.

 - Wash Those Hands: Studies have found that as many as 95 percent of us don’t wash our hands correctly.
 The Centers for Disease Control (CDC) recommend 20 full seconds of scrubbing.
 If you’re worried about drying out your little ones' hands, opt for alcohol-based sanitizer instead.

-- Clean More Often: Routine cleanings, like stripping the beds or cleaning out the fridge, should have an uptick in frequency during peak germ season.
+- Clean More Often: Routine cleanings, like stripping the beds or cleaning out the fridge, should have an uptick in frequency during peak cold and flu season.

 - Keep Them Active: In the dead of winter it can be easy to stay cozied up inside, but kids still need to get out and sweat in order to keep their immune systems strong.

 - Consider the Flu Vaccine: For children older than 6 months, consider an annual flu shot as a preventative measure.
 You can opt for either the nasal spray or injection shot.

 - Bring Hand Wipes: Even if your little one is out of diapers (lucky you!), throw a travel pack of wipes in your bag.
 Public areas like door handles, grocery carts and water fountains are often teaming with germs, so give them a quick wipe down before touching.